Selsdon Wood: Access

-Main entrance to the park is off Old Farleigh Road, served by bus stop Forestdale, Selsdon Nature Reserve on Surrey routes 353 and 409; the London Buses route 433 serves nearby Sandpiper Road, while the London Buses route 353 serves Court Wood Lane at the back of the wood.
-The London Loop path (Section 4 West Wickham Common to Hamsey Green) runs through the park.
+Main entrance to the park is off Old Farleigh Road, served by bus stop Selsdon Nature Reserve on Surrey routes 409 and 411; the London Buses route 433 serves nearby Sandpiper Road, while the London Buses route 353 serves Court Wood Lane at the back of the wood.
+The London Loop path (Section 4 West Wickham Common to Hamsey Green) runs through the park. as does The Vanguard Way.
 The park is fully accessible at all times.